KazumaShachou/Encourage_Bot/README.md

 # This is a simple discord bot, made for encourage you!

 ## How to run
-I used the site https://repl.it/~ for thiswork.
+I used the site https://repl.it/~ for this work.

 <p>1- Copy the code</p>
 <p>2 - login in the site https://discord.com/developers/applications , you will need to create a bot